A 69"+ finished section Drawn down to 1/4"

 it was a walk in the park.

-Since anyone could do the same with a hefty bank account - pay a company a ridiculous price
+Anyone with a hefty bank account can pay a ridiculous price

-as if quality or desirability played a role, is pitiful.
+as if quality or desirability played a role, is juvenile.

 The irony: They pay a handsome price for the privilege whereas I was paid a handsome price